venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 <br>

 * <h4>report.html</h4>
-<p>To implement the "load" method in Bootstrap Table, we need to ensure that only the data by itself is parsed in the BootstrapTable function, without column names specified.
+   <p>To implement the "load" method in Bootstrap Table, we need to ensure that only the data by itself is parsed in the bootstrapTable() function, without column names specified.
 Therefore, we have to make a corresponding change of the table element in HTML as following. </p>

-<p>The column names are specified in table header elements and we have to add the data-toggle option in the table element to make it working based on [Usage API doc](https://bootstrap-table.com/docs/getting-started/usage/). </p>
+   The column names will be specified in table header elements in HTML (instead of in bootstrapTable() in Use Case 1) and we have to add the data-toggle option in the table element to make it working based on [Usage API doc](https://bootstrap-table.com/docs/getting-started/usage/).

    <p>Since the column names are specified in HTML, by default an empty table with column names specified will be shown upon the page is rendered.
-As a workaround, we can use .hide() function in JavaScript to hide the empty columns when the HTML page is rendered for the first time.</p>
+As a workaround, we can use .hide() function in JavaScript to hide the empty columns when the HTML page is rendered for the first time (Stated in the first code block in report.js), and make the table show again by using .show() when an non-empty JSON object is returned. </p>

 ```html
 <table id='report1-table2' data-toggle="table">